YoussefMamlouk/diona-ds-project/PROPOSAL.md

 Data
 ----
-Primary price data is sourced from Yahoo Finance (via `yfinance`).
-For offline and deterministic runs, the codebase supports `--use-sample-data`.
+Primary price data is sourced from Yahoo Finance (via `yfinance`) and cached for reproducibility.
+The default run uses cached TSLA data (fixed ticker) and does not download; optional synthetic data is available via `--use-sample-data`.
 Exogenous features include volume, momentum indicators, and rolling historical volatility.

 Methods
 -------